Fire and rescue services

 Be aware of your rights and responsibilities.

 If you wish to marry a Yemeni national, your partner will first need approval from the Government of Yemen.
-Check current requirements and timeframes directly with the relevant local authorities.
+Check current requirements and timeframes directly with the relevant local authorities or contact your nearest Embassy or Consulate of Yemen.

 Punishment for possessing, using or trafficking illegal drugs is severe.
 Penalties include fines, jail or the death penalty.